xDaryamo/puccini/README.md

 Puccini is also following the progress on
 [TOSCA 2.0](http://docs.oasis-open.org/tosca/TOSCA/v2.0/TOSCA-v2.0.html).

-All these dialects are supported as straightforward YAML files, in the file system or hosted on URLs, as well as packaged in
+The input files can be accessed by URL, on the local file systems or via HTTP/HTTPS, as individual files as well as packaged in
 [CSAR files](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/TOSCA-Simple-Profile-YAML-v1.3.html#_Toc302251718).
 Puccini also includes a simple CSAR creation tool, **puccini-csar**.